lukeorth/poison-demo-site/content/posts/introducing-poison.md

 ## How to Configure

-After successfully installing Poison, the last step is to configure it.
+After successfully installing *Poison*, the last step is to configure it.

+### The Sidebar Menu

+Any items you want displayed in your sidebar menu *must* satisfy two requirements.
+They must:

+1. Have a corresponding markdown file in your */content/* directory.
+2. Be declared in your *config.toml* file (example below).

+There are two types of menu items:

+1. **Single Page** -- The *About* menu item (to the left) is a good example of this.
+It displays a direct link to an individual page.
+2. **List** -- The *Posts* menu item is a good example of this.
+It displays a directory and dynamically lists the contents (i.e. pages) contained by date.
+List items have two optional configurations: a subheading (like the *Recent* subheading that appears on the menu to the left), and a maximum number of items to display.

+The sidebar menu items are configured with a dictionary value in your *config.toml* file.
+I've included an example below.
+Additionally, there is a placeholder for this in the *config.toml* file shown in the next section.

+**Remember**: You must have a markdown file present at the path specified for the menu item to be displayed.

+{{< highlight toml >}}
+menu = [
+        # Dict keys:
+            # Name:         The name to display on the menu.
+            # URL:          The directory relative to the content directory.
+            # HasChildren:  If the directory's files should be listed.
+Default is true.
+            # Limit:        If the files should be listed, how many should be shown.

+        # SINGLE PAGE
+        # Note that you must put your markdown file
+        # inside of a directory with the same name.

+        # Example:
+        # ... /content/about/about.md
+        {Name = "About", URL = "/about/", HasChildren = false},

+        # LIST
+        # This example has a subheading of "Recent"
+        # and will display up to 5 items.

+        # Example:
+        # ... /content/posts/introducing-poison.md
+        {Name = "Posts", URL = "/posts/", Pre = "Recent", HasChildren = true, Limit = 5},

+        # Example of a list without a subheading or limit.
+        {Name = "Projects", URL = "/projects/"},
+    ]
+{{</highlight >}}

+### Example Config
-The best way to start is by copying/pasting the following code into your config.toml file.
+I recommend starting by copying/pasting the following code into your config.toml file.
 Once you see how it looks, play with the settings as needed.

-**NOTE**: To display an image in your sidebar, you'll need to uncomment the `brand_image` path below and have it point to your image file.
+**NOTE**: To display an image in your sidebar, you'll need to uncomment the `brand_image` path below and have it point to an image file in your project.
 The path is relative to the `static` directory.
 If you don't have an image, just leave this line commented out.

 {{< highlight toml >}}
 baseURL = "/"